Mahdifp12/Todolist/README.md

 # Todolist
 This project for todolist

-and developed with Python programming language and Django freamwork
+developed with Python programming language and Django freamwork